 Difference Between Living Trust And A Will

 One big difference, however, is in the amount of privacy a living trust affords you.
-Unlike a will, a living trust is never made public.
+Unlike a Will, a living trust is never made public.
 Asset distributions happen in private.
 Nobody in Cincinnati — or anywhere else for that matter — needs to see the details of your estate.
 The discretion of keeping such matters under wraps may be reason enough to pursue a living trust.

 Another difference is that you can empower your successor trustee to begin managing your assets while you are alive, in case you become ill or otherwise unable to attend to your business dealings.

 The peace of mind this arrangement can grant you can be a great comfort.
 If you have a condition that you know will advance over time, you can set up your living trust right now.
 That way, you can decide what you want your successor trustee to do on your behalf, and then watch that transition happen.
 You can advise this successor trustee while you still able to do so, and relax in the knowledge that your trustee understands your preferences and desires, and can carry out your plans respectfully and responsibly.

 And, while a living trust costs more to prepare, as it is a more complex legal document, it can save money in the long run by avoiding probate.
 A living trust also takes more time at the preparation stage, as you will need separate paperwork to transfer stocks, bonds, and bank accounts into your trust.

 The timing of probate vs. non-probate can differ dramatically.